-If value is not supplied, use #t as the value (which might produce strange results if the expected value type is not boolean).
-The prefix no- may be added to optionname to switch 'off' an option, providing #f as the value.
+If value is not supplied, use #t as the value.
+The prefix no- may be added to option-name to switch 'off' an option, providing #f as the value.
 For example, is the same as

--dpoint-and-click='#f'
+-dpoint-and-click="#f"

 -dno-point-and-click